juangcarmona/jgcarmona.com/README.md

-# jgcarmona.com
+# JGCARMONA.COM
-Is it possible to migrate an entire wordpress site to Astro or similar?
+This project contains an attempt to migrate all my wordpress site to astro...
+I hope I find a good way to do it so that I can start publishing, directly, using Markdown.
+(And get rid of wordpress!)